krtkush/LinearTimer/README.md

 ## Contribution

 Any kind of contribution will be appreciated; feel free to create a pull request or file issues on the issue tracker.

+List of current contributors can be found [here](https://github.com/krtkush/LinearTimer/graphs/contributors).